-To comply with these requirements, the Council must publish the data on the Council's website and on a website maintained by, or on behalf of the Government by 31 July each year.
+To comply with these requirements, the Council must publish the data on the Council's website and on a website maintained by, or on behalf of the Government each year.
 The data must also be included in the annual Statement of Accounts.